tdjastrzebski/ESP32_AZURE/README.md

 * nanoFramework-supported board with WiFi and I2C bus

 ## Board preparation
+From command prompt execute:
 * `dotnet tool install -g nanoff`
-* `nanoff --platform esp32 --serialport COM7 --update`
+* `nanoff --platform esp32 --serialport COM7 --update` (replace COM7 with your com port)

+For more info and instructions on how to prepare other boards refer to: [nanoframework - getting started](https://docs.nanoframework.net/content/getting-started-guides/getting-started-managed.html)

 ## Source Code
 https://github.com/tdjastrzebski/ESP32_AZURE